 Places of interest in Brighton

+We hope you enjoy your time in Brighton.
 Here are a few places you might be interested in visiting.

 Brighton beach